 Applications for admission as a regular graduate student are accepted annually until July 1, for a start in the Fall semester.
 However, to be considered for financial aid, completed applications must be received by the College of Arts and Sciences Graduate Programs Office by January 1 for the following academic year.
 A Spring-semester start is possible but requires the support of an advisor who has RA funds in hand.
 Applications for admission are prepared and submitted online.

 Financial assistance in the form of teaching assistantships, research assistantships, scholarships, and university and departmental fellowships is awarded to applicants on a competitive basis.
 Teaching-assistant stipends are in excess of $20,000 for the 9-month academic year.
 In addition, teaching assistants receive tuition remission for up to 9 credits per semester and 3 credits during the summer.
-Fellowship and research assistantship stipends are comparable to the stipends for teaching assistants; Students who have an approved thesis proposal receive a slightly higher pay rate.
+Fellowship and research assistantship stipends are comparable to the stipends for teaching assistants.
 Students making satisfactory progress are normally supported until the completion of their degree program.
 Financial support for the three summer months is common but not guaranteed and usually comes from a range of sources.

 Cost of Study

-Graduate tuition for the 2016-2017 academic year is $1420 per credit.
+Graduate tuition is $1500 per credit.
 Tuition expenses are paid for teaching assistants and research assistants.

 A wide variety of rental accommodations is available in the Lehigh Valley around Bethlehem, ranging in flavor from urban to rural.
 Expenses can be reasonable, especially if shared.
 Also, in addition to some limited on-campus housing for graduate students, Lehigh operates an apartment complex for single and married students located in nearby Saucon Valley; day care is available nearby and hourly bus service is provided.
 Residential Services provides some on-campus graduate housing and also offers information about the local rental market.